EPR_Authorized_Representative_bevollmächtigter_guide_ecosistant

 The same rules that already apply to electronic products will soon also apply to packaging.
 This means that practically all online retailers in the EU will be affected.
 The EU’s new Packaging and Packaging Waste Regulation (PPWR) introduces the AR obligation in article 45(3).

-A producer from within the EU must appoint an Authorized Representative for packaging in every member state where they sell products, except for the state where they are established.
+According to the PPWR regulation, a producer from within the EU must appoint an Authorized Representative for packaging in every member state where they sell products, except for the state where they are established.
 Producers from outside the EU may also be required to appoint an AR when they sell into the EU.
 This rule will apply from 12 August 2026.

 The requirement does not include any exceptions for company size or sales volume.
 Even the smallest retailers who only occasionally sell abroad will need to appoint an AR for packaging in each EU country where they have customers.
 According to the PPWR, ARs may take over registration and reporting duties to the national producer registers that each EU member state must set up by October 2027 at the latest.
 The exact scope of AR responsibilities in each country will become clearer as we move closer to that deadline.